 Steve Ely’s The European Eel is a long poem that imagines the life cycle, ecological contexts and enigma of the charismatic and critically endangered fish of the poem’s title.
 Longbarrow Press is delighted to announce its publication as an 80-page hardback, with illustrations by award-winning artist P.R.
-Ruby, on 12 July; in the meantime, we’ve created a new page on our website with some advance information about the book.
-Click here for further details and to order the book (with free UK delivery until 27 July).
+Ruby, on 12 July; click here for further details and to order the book.
 You can also read an extract from The European Eel here.

 ‘Sheffield is a central character in Little Piece of Harm.
 The city is a palimpsest that provides texture and depth to individuals’ comprehension of place, and to the overall narrative of their lives.
 My characters’ ‘views’ are configured, metaphorically speaking, by the patterns of house lights across the hillside, and the street lamps that thread the midnight plain.’
 In the last of three short essays reflecting on the themes, forms and narratives of his recent pamphlet, Little Piece of Harm, Chris Jones discusses the ‘creative variations’ that arise from revisiting ideas and tropes over the course of a writing life, and how ‘this clustering of motifs’ acts as ‘a positive organising principle’ in the new sequence.
 Click here to read ‘The Long Goodbye’ on the Longbarrow Blog.
 ‘Whether or not you know the geography and landmarks of the city, this narrative sequence of 14 poems vividly captures that sense of how familiar surroundings can suddenly seem strange and unsettling, even threatening at times.
 It’s a feeling that certainly resonates after a year of lockdowns, closed public buildings and empty city streets.’
 Emma Simon’s review of Little Piece of Harm is among the features and reviews gathered in The Friday Poem’s online magazine; you can read it here.
 Click here to order Little Piece of Harm from Longbarrow Press.